Ankur A. Kulkarni

 CV (may not be up to date) || Google Scholar || Experience || Awards || Bio || Contact

-I am the Kelkar Family Chair Associate Professor at the Systems and Control Engineering group, also affiliated with the Centre for Machine Intelligence and Data Science, IITB Trust Lab, and the Koita Centre for Digital Health at IIT Bombay.
-I presently serve on the IT-Project Advisory Board of the Securities and Exchange Board of India and as a Research Advisor to Tata Consultancy Services.
+I am the Kelkar Family Chair Professor at the Centre for Systems and Control, also affiliated with the Centre for Machine Intelligence and Data Science, IIT Bombay Trust Lab, and the CoE in Quantum Information Computing Science and Technology at IIT Bombay.
+I presently serve on the IT-Project Advisory Board of the Securities and Exchange Board of India from 2022-24 served as Research Advisor to Tata Consultancy Services.

 I am a systems theorist with an interest in systems with strategic agents and informational complexities.
 I do fundamental research on game theory, information theory, stochastic control and operations research.
-My recent work is on problems such as security, stealth, nudging and, information disclosure and elicitation.
+My recent work is on problems such as security, stealth, nudging and, information disclosure and elicitation, particularly in the domains of finance and security.

-On the applied side I have worked with industries to study systems where such issues show up, such as financial markets, power systems and smart cities.
+On the applied side I have worked with industries to study systems where such issues show up, such as financial markets, power systems and defense.

 Special note about prospective IDDDP students: Please note the requirements about two courses from the minor curriculum in SysCon in the first 6 semesters and plan accordingly.
 CMinds also has similar requirements.